Frequently Asked Questions

 More often than not, this comes down to when the CMS was built.
 Platforms built after headless became popular tend to prioritize APIs in development from the start (API-first) and expose content and functionality as code.
 This offers a lot of flexibility to extend and integrate and is why an API-first CMS is especially useful in a composable tech stack.

-While a lot of CMSs that were built before the rise of headless have tried to play catchup by adding an API layer on top of legacy code.
-Which, technically, makes them headless but backend functionality remains locked in a monolith (looking at you, WordPress).
+Many CMSs that were built before the rise of headless have tried to play catch‑up by adding an API layer on top of legacy code.
+That technically makes them headless, but backend functionality remains locked in a monolith (looking at you, WordPress)).

 The type of APIs the CMS uses is also important.
 Here is a much more detailed look at the differences between REST and GraphQL APIs, the two most common types in the CMS space, but at a very high level: